jdjakub/phd-thesis/ch-bl.md

 We will refer to these throughout the journey.
 They conflict over where the implementation of convenient functionality should reside.
 In any specific design, they will resolve in some compromise.
 It is helpful to consider the extreme points of this.

 Force\ \ref{escape-plaf} wants to get the substrate over with as quickly as possible, eager to escape the (real) limitations of the platform and get working in a system that *can* be arbitrarily changed.
-Force\ \ref{escape-plaf}, left unchecked, will guide us to adopt a substrate resembling a Turing machine: have a tape for the state; instructions for manually shifting left and right, reacting to the current symbol, and writing a new one; have a user interface in which to do these things manually.
+Force\ \ref{escape-plaf}, left unchecked, will guide us to adopt a substrate resembling a Turing machine:^[Or, equivalently, a lambda calculus evaluator, or Gödel's recursive functions, or Conway's Game of Life, etc.] have a tape for the state; instructions for manually shifting left and right, reacting to the current symbol, and writing a new one; have a user interface in which to do these things manually.
 Such a substrate is so simple it could be coded in an hour or two.
 Yet our first duties in-system will be to implement extremely basic features, like data addressing and arithmetic, in an extremely tedious way.
-The endpoint of Force\ \ref{escape-plaf} is the Turing Tarpit.
+The endpoint of Force\ \ref{escape-plaf} is the Turing Tarpit\ \parencite{Tarpit}.

 On the other hand, if we follow Force\ \ref{avoid-bp} unchecked, we spend much time and effort working with the platform to produce, in effect, a *complete* novel programming system.
 Any feature we would find useful in-system, we would have already implemented outside it.
 Yet this means that all the important functionality could not be changed except by going back to the source code in the platform; we'd have created a boring old *non-*self-sustainable programming system.
 The endpoint of Force\ \ref{avoid-bp} is programming-as-usual.